• Search

 Dr Marissa Lo

-Marissa recently completed her PhD thesis on lunar volcanology at the University of Manchester.
+Marissa completed her PhD thesis on lunar volcanology in 2022.
 Her background is in geology and volcanology, with her research focusing on computer modelling and analogue experiments.
 Marissa is passionate about science communication and outreach, and likes to relax by reading a good book, baking for friends and family, or getting outside.

 Editor-in-Chief